Lenny Kravitz: 2012–present: The Hunger Games films, Super Bowl performance, and further albums

-Lenny Kravitz played the part of Katniss' creative stylist, Cinna, in the first two Hunger Games films, The Hunger Games released on March 23, 2012 and The Hunger Games: Catching Fire released on November 22, 2013.
+Lenny Kravitz played the part of Katniss's creative stylist, Cinna, in the first two Hunger Games films, The Hunger Games released on March 23, 2012, and The Hunger Games: Catching Fire released on November 22, 2013.

 In 2014 Lenny Kravitz released his tenth studio album Strut on his own Roxie Records via Kobalt Label Services.
 In 2015, Kravitz performed alongside Katy Perry at the Super Bowl XLIX halftime show.

-In 2015, during a guitar solo at a concert in Stockholm, Kravitz squatted down, causing his leather pants to rip.
-Because Kravitz was not wearing underpants, his genitals were briefly exposed to the audience.
-He did not face any legal repercussions from the incident.
+During an August 2015 show in Stockholm, Kravitz experienced a wardrobe malfunction.
+His leather pants ripped open, exposing his penis.

 As a designer, Kravitz launched a furniture collection in partnership with CB2 in 2015.

-In 2015 he became a furniture designer for the first time ever launching a collection of furniture products marketed under the label CB2 x Kravitz design through retailer CB2.
+In 2015, he became a furniture designer for the first time ever, launching a collection of furniture products marketed under the label CB2 x Kravitz design through retailer CB2.
 The collection was apparently inspired by the 70s and by the work of Italian designer Gabriella Crespi.

-In 2016 he guest starred on the FX Television show Better Things playing the part of Mel Trueblood.
-In 2017 he earned a spot on the Fox Television series Star playing the part of Roland Crane in his first recurring television role.

-The Raise Vibration world tour, (2018) coincided with the release of his 11th studio album.
+The Raise Vibration world tour (2018) coincided with the release of his 11th studio album.

 In April 2018, Kravitz signed with BMG Rights Management for a new worldwide publishing music deal to go with his new album Raise Vibration, released in September 2018.
 BMG had acquired Kravitz's music publishing rights in 2013, as part of Virgin Music Publishing.

-In the same Rolling Stone interview it was confirmed that Kravitz had already begun work on a follow-up to Raise Vibration, as well as a possible soundtrack to a future film project.

-In July 2022, Kravitz was named one of 2022's Most Beautiful Vegan Celebrities by PETA.
+In 2023, Kravitz wrote and performed a song for the film Rustin entitled "Road to Freedom".
+The song was nominated for a Golden Globe Award for Best Original Song.
+In December 2023, the Academy of Motion Picture Arts and Sciences announced shortlists for the 96th Oscars ceremony, and "Road to Freedom" was included in the Best Original Song category.
+Kravitz won Music Icon of the Year at the 49th People's Choice Awards.
+In March 2024, he received a star on the Hollywood Walk of Fame.

+On May 24, 2024, he released his 12th album, Blue Electric Light, which was supported by a world tour with the same name.

 Other work

 Photography and collaboration with Leica

-Kravitz has partnered with Leica on two occasions.
-In 2015 a Leica M-P edition titled "The Correspondent", and again in 2019 with a Monochrom edition titled "Drifter."
-The 2019 collaboration also included a gallery of his own work, which was unveiled on May 24, 2019 and was on display until August 25 of 2019 in the Leica Gallery in Wetzlar Germany.
+Kravitz has partnered with Leica on two occasions: in 2015, a Leica M-P edition titled "The Correspondent", and again in 2019 with a Monochrom edition titled "Drifter".
+The 2019 collaboration also included a gallery of his own work, which was unveiled on May 24, 2019, and was on display at the Leica Gallery in Wetzlar Germany.